ionos-cloud/crossplane-provider-ionoscloud/docs/api/managed-kubernetes/cluster.md

 * `name` (string)
 	* description: A Kubernetes cluster name.
 Valid Kubernetes cluster name must be 63 characters or less and must be empty or begin and end with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.
 * `s3Buckets` (array)
 	* description: List of S3 bucket configured for K8s usage.
-For now it contains only an S3 bucket used to store K8s API audit logs
+For now, it contains only an S3 bucket used to store K8s API audit logs.

 ### Required Properties